hsnlab/escape/escape/doc/source/orchest/ros_mapping.rst

    escape.orchest.ros_mapping
    :parts: 1

-:any:`ESCAPEMappingStrategy` implements a default :any:`NFFG` mapping algorithm of ESCAPEv2.
+:any:`ESCAPEMappingStrategy` implements a default :class:`NFFG` mapping algorithm of ESCAPEv2.

 :any:`NFFGMappingFinishedEvent` can signal the state of NFFG mapping.

-:any:`ResourceOrchestrationMapper` perform the supplementary tasks for :any:`NFFG` mapping.
+:any:`ResourceOrchestrationMapper` perform the supplementary tasks for :class:`NFFG` mapping.

 Module contents
 ---------------